secondo-database/secondo/Algebras/HadoopParallel/README.txt

 -> stream(tuple(fileSufix, value))
 ----

-Both operators export a stream tuples data into the file system.
+Both operators export a stream of tuples data into the file system.
 Therefore they set a stream of tuples, a fileName and the file path as indispensable parameters.